takoda1/CS-Grad-Tracking/README.md

 students.

 Takoda Ren and Shane Flannigan are the students currently working on this project.
-Please note that most commits are made from the virtual machines that the project is run on and as a result, commits typically appear without any credit attributed to either student.
+Please note that most commits are made from the virtual machines that the project is run on (it will appear that the commit is made by "root" and as a result, commits typically appear without any credit attributed to either student.